 Professional Summary

-I am a Assistant Instructional Professor at University of Chicago - Department of Economics where I teach a broad array of economics courses, and an honorary non-visiting Research Fellow at the University of Cambridge - Center for Alternative Finance (CCAF) where I am the co-chair of the Emergent Money Systems group.
-These positions accurately encapsulate my two interests:
+I am also the founder of and principal economist for Digital Economy Consulting ,and an honorary non-visiting Research Fellow at the University of Cambridge - Center for Alternative Finance (CCAF) where I am the co-chair of the Emergent Money Systems group.
+Previously, I was an Assistant Instructional Professor at University of Chicago and an Assistant Professor at Trinity University.

 My teaching research focuses on assessment practices and critical thinking development in economics, as well as the market structure for teaching experts.
 In practice, I teach micro and macro core courses (principles and intermediate, calculus and non-calculus based), and topics courses in computational-focused topics in economic policy analysis, international macro-finance, international trade, and crypto-markets.
 My course levels ranges from large introductory macroeconomics principles to small topical MA courses.
 I have received many teaching awards, and several of my undergraduate students have presented the results of their supervised research at undergraduate conferences, or won awards for their undergrad thesis.
 I also advise Masters-level thesis papers, with several students continuing on to highly ranked PhD programs around the world.